Beginner’s Tips for Safe and Effective Kettlebell Windmill Execution

 Physical preparation

 Before attempting the kettlebell windmill, ensure your body is adequately prepared.
 Begin with a 10-minute warm-up that includes dynamic stretches such as arm circles, leg swings, and hip rotations to increase your heart rate and loosen up your muscles.
 Additionally, performing some light cardiovascular exercises like jogging or jumping jacks can further prepare your body for the workout ahead.
+If you want to mix strength exercise with cardio, do these calorie-burning kettlebell exercises. before the windmill.

 Step-by-step execution